 Facilities and Housing

-In Berlin, students will stay in hotel rooms in the city center (double occupancy).
-Breakfast will be provided daily.
+In Berlin, housing is provided (double occupancy).
+Housing and classes will occur at the Park Alexanderplatz Hotel.
 Major tourist attractions in the city center are easily accessible by public transportation.

 ACCESS FOR PERSONS WITH DISABILITIES